emberjs/rfcs/text/0846-ember-data-deprecate-proxies.md

 ## Summary

-Deprecates usage of proxy apis provided by `Ember.ObjectProxy`, `Ember.PromisePrxoyMixin` and `Ember.ArrayProxy` in favor of Promises, Native Arrays, and Native Proxies where appropriate.
+Deprecates usage of proxy apis provided by `Ember.ObjectProxy`, `Ember.PromiseProxyMixin` and `Ember.ArrayProxy` in favor of Promises, Native Arrays, and Native Proxies where appropriate.

 Specifically this affects `RecordArray` `AdapterPopulatedRecordArray`, `ManyArray`, `PromiseArray`, and `PromiseRecord` but not `PromiseBelongsTo`.